 The data indicate that impediments to foreign bank entry boost bank net interest margins.
-These findings hold after controlling for bank-specific traits, inflation, and bank concentration.
 Moreover, the paper finds that foreign banks are special.
 When controlling for impediments to domestic bank entry, restrictions on foreign bank entry continue to explain bank net interest margins.
 Indeed, while foreign bank entry restrictions enter significantly, domestic bank entry restrictions do not explain bank interest margins.
 Furthermore, it is impediments to foreign bank entry, not foreign bank ownership per se.
 The actual fraction of the domestic banking industry controlled by foreign owned banks does not help account for bank interest margins.
 But, the fraction of foreign entry applications denied continues to explain bank interest margins even when controlling for the degree of foreign bank ownership.
 Contestability by foreign banks is an important determinant of bank interest margins.
 In sum, the paper finds that regulatory restrictions on foreign bank entry exert an independent impact on bank interest margins after controlling for (i) impediments to domestic bank entry, (ii) the actual degree of foreign bank participation, (iii) bank-specific factors, (iv) macroeconomic stability, and (v) banking sector concentration.

-While the positive relationship between the fraction of foreign bank entry applications denied and bank net interest margins is robust to alterations in the conditioning information set, there are conceptual shortcomings with this paper's measure of restrictions on foreign bank entry that may weaken confidence in the analysis.
-First, the fraction of foreign entry restrictions rejected by the regulatory agency may not accurately measure excessive regulatory impediments to foreign bank entry.
+While the positive relationship between the fraction of foreign bank entry applications denied and net interest margins is robust to alterations in the conditioning information set, there may be concerns with the measure of foreign bank entry restrictions.
+First, the fraction of foreign entry applications rejected by the regulatory agency may not accurately measure excessive regulatory impediments to foreign bank entry.
 If foreign banks expect that a country is likely to reject foreign bank entry applications, they (i) may be reluctant to apply or (ii) may use bribes and other measures prior to submitting an application.
-Under these conditions, a low rejection rate will not reflect the bribes and other obstacles faced by foreign banks.
-Alternatively, there may be sound prudential reasons for rejecting foreign banks.
+Under these conditions, a low rejection rate will not reflect bribes and other obstacles faced by foreign banks.
+Second, there may be sound prudential reasons for rejecting foreign banks.
 If foreign banks are not well managed and properly supervised in their home countries, a country may have legitimate reasons for rejecting their entry.
 Thus, high rejection rates may not suggest excessive entry barriers.

-In both of these cases, however, the results would be biased against finding a tight relationship between the fraction of foreign entry applications denied and bank margins.
-Nevertheless, at a broader level, skepticism about this paper's proxy for impediments to foreign bank entry will lower confidence in its conclusions.
+These concerns, however, would bias the results against finding a relationship between the fraction of foreign entry applications denied and bank margins.
+Moreover, when I use an instrumental variables estimator and employ different sets of instruments, I continue to find that restricting foreign bank entry boost net interest margins.